-The paper is organized as follows: Section II gives a brief introduction to the idea of electrical power transfer between engine shafts.
+The paper is organized as follows: Section II gives a brief introduction into the idea of electrical power transfer.
 Section III describes the emulation system.
-In Section IV, the theory of similarity is exemplified.
+In Section IV the theory of similarity is exemplified.
 Section V presents the engine model and its control system used for the emulator and Section VI concludes the paper.